Derek Wilkins

 Bangers n’ Mash with Onion Gravy

-Published in How To
+Published in Pork

 The use of term Bangers comes from around World War One, when meats were it short supply so wet bread was added to fill the sausage casings.
 When cooked the sausages would pop (bang) from the pressure of the water in the casings expanding as steam.
 Surly the term Mash comes from the mashing of…